Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 - Incidentally, the trains are reported to be fitted with automatic gap fillers, to make sure nothing drops through the gap.

-- Will the tracks in Northern Line tunnel through Liverpool be renewed?
+- Will the tracks in the Northern Line tunnel through Liverpool be renewed?

 The trains had better be well-built as they’re going to have to last a long time.
 But if say extra trains were to be needed to increase frequency, capacity or routes, Merseyrail would probably just send an e-mail to Switzerland.